shreystechtips/pythonbytes/projects/coils/README.md

 [Here is a link to this page.](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth)

 ### What are Coils?
-Something Pythons make quite easily...
+Something Pythons make quite easily... that often include loops

 If you